Demeng7215/GrantX-Wiki/Configuration.md

 Since GrantX focuses on GUI menus, there are many cases in the config files where you need to enter a material name.
 [Click here](https://github.com/Demeng7215/GrantX-Wiki/blob/master/Available%20Materials.java) for a list of valid materials.

 ## Placeholders
 A list of placeholders you can use in configuration files.
+Some placeholders may return the word "not applicable", depending on the situation (eg. %revoke-time% will return N/A if the grant has not been revoked yet).

 ### Grant Placeholders
 | Placeholder | Description |